Bashtanka

 Bashtanka (Баштанка, [bɐʃˈtɑnkɐ]) is a city in Mykolaiv Oblast, Ukraine.
 It is the administrative center of Bashtanka Raion.
 Bashtanka hosts the administration of Bashtanka urban hromada, one of the hromadas of Ukraine.
 Population: In 2001, population was 13,146.

 History

 Bashtanka was granted urban-type settlement status in 1963.

-During the 2022 Russian invasion of Ukraine, an 800 vehicle strong Russian Army convoy was ambushed and allegedly destroyed by Ukrainian aircraft near Bashtanka.
+During the 2022 Russian invasion of Ukraine, on 1 March, 600 Russian soldiers in a column of about 250-300 military vehicles with the letter Z launched an offensive on Bashtanka after passing through Yavkyne.
+The Ukrainian Territorial Defense and local residents fired on the convoy, which retreated in disarray after entering the center of the city.
+Over the next few days, 28 Russian soldiers were found in and around Bashtanka hiding in basements and nearby villages.

+Bashtanka was shelled with Grad missiles after the Russian retreat.
+One of the most serious bombardments, which involved cluster munitions, took place on the morning of 13 March, 2022.

+As of April 2022, 176 houses in the Bashtanka urban hromada had been destroyed, and only about 30% of the pre-war population remained in the city.

 On 20 April, a hospital was reportedly hit by a Russian missile.